 Should each zone run the same amount of time?

 Not necessarily.
 Sunny zones might need to run longer than shady zones.
 Zones on a slope might need to run longer than flat zones.
 Poor drainage zones should be watered less than well drained areas.

 How can I tell if each zone is getting the right amount of water?

 Walk your lawn occasionally to check the soil for proper moisture.
-The ground should be soft enough to press your finger into it a half-inch or so, but not so wet it feels soft or mushy under foot.
+The ground should be soft enough to press your finger into it a quarter-inch or so, but not so wet it feels soft or mushy under foot.
 Too little water and your grass dies of thirst; too much water and the roots rot.
 Therefore, it's very important to get the right amount of water on each area of your lawn every week.

 Should I run my system the day you come to mow the lawn?

 No. We cannot mow your lawn when the system is running and we can't do our best work when the lawn was just watered.
 You should set your watering schedule around your mowing day.

 Should my system be shut-down for the winter?